-Student works on a mathematical project or weakness for the primary purpose of strengthening a specific area.
+MTH 037.
+INDEPENDENT STUDY.....1-3 hours Student works on a mathematical project or weakness for the primary purpose of strengthening a specific area.
 Not intended to replace the formal study or another mathematics course.
-Requires approval from a mathematics instructor designing the number of credit hours.
+Requires approval and designation of the number of credit hours by the instructor.

-A self-pace course in the Mathematics Laboratory.
-For the student who desires a review of basic arithmetical operations before study in another mathematics course.
+MTH 039.
+BASIC MATHEMATICS......3 credit hours A self-paced course taught in the Mathematics Laboratory.
+For the student who desires a review of basic arithmetical operations before studying another mathematics course.
 Does not meet the mathematics requirement of any one- or two-year occupational program.
 Includes whole number, common fractions, decimals and the three types of percent problems.